CulDeVu/culdevu.github.io/thought/2025-08-05-death-clock.md

 My intuition says that you should work at the same rate that you live to see the results.

 So every day you would pick a random death date proportional to your probability distribution of death dates, given that you've already lived this long ($P(X=x | X \geq \text{today's date})$).
-Assuming that sample death day, calculate whether you could spend all your moneyon fun before you die.
+Assuming that sample death day, calculate whether you could spend all your money on fun before you die.
 If yes, work today.
 If no, take a fun day.
 Repeat tomorrow.

 The formula used for "if you can spend it all before you die" is what you'd expect.
 If $\Delta d$ is the current sampled hypothetical death date - today's date, it is: